tony-blake/Category_Comparison_Algorithim/README.md

 penalty of 5 points per individual.Include a code to generate this dataset and some plot showing the scoring distribution of your code for multiple datasets.

-Steps carried out by R script for comaprison algorithim
+Steps carried out by R script for comparison algorithim

 1. generates dataframe